 Senior advancement professionals throughout New England have long counted on us to provide compelling, enriching content and a robust network of colleagues, thought-partners and friends.
 These two elements, content and network, are the pillars of our mission.

 Last year—even before COVID-19 struck—we began to explore the question of how best to deliver content and support a strong network in the 2020s.
-It had become clear to our board of directors, members and colleagues that the original model of in-person Friday afternoon events—no matter how engaging and meaningful the conversation—was starting to lose its vibrancy.
+It had become clear to our board of directors and colleagues that the original model of in-person Friday afternoon events—no matter how engaging and meaningful the conversation—was starting to lose its vibrancy.
 Thus, we began a process of assessment, evaluation and planning to determine our path forward.
 That work continues: despite the fact that the pandemic forced us to suspend programming for a period, we are determined to reshape the Forum into an even more effective and content-rich networking platform.
 During these early talks about the future of The Friday Forum, our organization also recognized that we must make a commitment to diversity.
 Recent events in the United States and across the globe have underscored the importance of this goal.
-In order to make real change within our organization, we must build, nurture and support a network that attracts, values and retains development professionals of color, from our board of directors to our membership and beyond.
+In order to make real change within our organization, we must build, nurture and support a network that attracts, values and retains development professionals of color, from our board of directors to our stakeholders and beyond.